graphprotocol/token-distribution/README.md

+⚠️ This repository has been moved to https://github.com/graphprotocol/contracts and is now deprecated ⚠️

 # Graph Protocol Token Lock

 This repository contains a number of contracts that will support the locking of tokens of participants under different schedules.